UFANET – Research | Latest Indices

-The UFA Default Risk Index for the second quarter of 2024 has risen ten points from its first quarter 2024 level.
-The Index rose to 144 from last quarter’s revised 134 in our baseline scenario.
-Under current economic conditions, investors and lenders should expect defaults on loans currently being originated to be 44% higher than the average of similar loans originated in the 1990s, due solely to the local and national economic environment.
+The UFA Default Risk Index for the first quarter of 2025 has risen sixteen points from its fourth quarter 2024 level.
+The Index rose to 131 from last quarter’s revised 115 in our baseline scenario.
+Under current economic conditions, investors and lenders should expect defaults on loans currently being originated to be 31% higher than the average of similar loans originated in the 1990s, due solely to the local and national economic environment.
 That’s a key finding of the latest UFA Mortgage Report™ by University Financial Associates of Ann Arbor, Michigan.

 The UFA Default Risk Index measures the risk of default on newly originated mortgages.
 UFA’s analysis is based on a ‘constant-quality’ loan, that is, a loan with the same borrower, loan and collateral characteristics.
 The index reflects only the changes in current and expected future economic conditions, which are less favorable currently than in prior years.